Lie algebroid modules and representations up to homotopy: The structure of -manifold vector bundles

 \begin{remark} The term ``statomorphism'' is due to Gracia-Saz and Mackenzie \cite{gra-mac}, who used it to describe automorphisms of double and triple vector bundles that preserve the underlying structure bundles.
 We use the term here because there is a natural way to view double vector bundles as graded vector bundles (for example, see \cite{gra-rot,meh:qalg,royt:thesis}), and in this case our definition of statomorphism coincides with theirs. \end{remark}

 \begin{remark} The structure theorems in this section can be extended to the case where $\rank_i(\cB)$ is only bounded one side.
-In this ``semibounded'' case, $\cB$ is still realized as a colimit of a tower of vector bundles as in \eqref{eqn:tower}, but the tower extends infinitely in one direction.
+In this ``semibounded'' case, the filtration in \eqref{eqn:filtration} would extend infinitely in one direction.
 By choosing splittings of the short exact sequences \eqref{eqn:sesbk}, we can obtain an isomorphism $\cB \iso \pi_\cM^* \cE$ as a colimit of isomorphisms. \end{remark}